prestongarno/Dynamic-MVP/README.md

   * In particular, this library also provides backwards compatibility for lambda expressions by transforming them to static methods or singletons, depending on the capture state
   * callbacks to view events asynchronously

-This also goes against standard practice by requiring implementation of an interface in the Presenter rather than the view.  //TODO automate this

 __Presentation Layer__